mkdirlove/JSFBLIKER/README.md

    You can also post welcome message to facebook group by tagging new members in the post automatically...

    This User Script is easy to use and install...
 Facebook Auto Like Unlimited is 100% safe to use...
 This user script will not violate your privacy...

+   <b>Like or comment from facebook fan page</b>

+   Click on "Settings" to enable this feature [more details here](#how-to-like-or-comment-from-facebook-fan-page-automatically)

 Screen Shots
 ===================